-Much of our everyday language has roots in subcultures.
-With the rise of social media, the lines between subculture and mainstream are starting to blur further, as mainstream slang has absorbed many popular words and phrases from outlying communities.
+Much of our everyday language has roots in various subcultures.
+With the rise of social media, the lines between “subculture” and “mainstream” are starting to blur further.
+As just one example, drag slang and AAVE words are absorbed into mainstream slang with an almost clockwork-like consistency.
 But does this terminology belong to the communities who created it?
 What’s the boundary between the natural evolution of language and cultural appropriation?
 The answer is difficult to define — but let’s spill that tea.

 Yas Hunty, Drag Them

 Thanks to the popularity of shows like Ru Paul’s Drag Race and Queer Eye, LGBT slang isn’t just for queers and queens anymore.
 But when you throw shade or celebrate your friend’s promotion by yelling “yas kween,” you’re inadvertently invoking a rich cultural history — one tinged with ostracization and oppression.

 The drag scene as we know it dates back to the late 1800s.
 Despite laws against homosexuality, cities like Berlin, London and New York saw queer pioneers establish secret bars, wild cabarets and even newspapers, in the case of Berlin’s Der Eigene (The Unique).
 And no underground movement would be complete without its own language.
 In the UK, Yiddish, Thieves Cant, Cockney and other local dialects fused into Polari, which gay men used as a secret code.